top of page

 Counselling Young People

-We offer treatment in:
+We offer support in:

 • Anxiety- separation, nighttime fears, social anxiety, schoolwork, panic, phobias.

-• Autism spectrum- see below.
+• Autism

 • Depression